sensu/sensu-docs/content/sensu-go/6.1/observability-pipeline/observe-schedule/agent.md

 The `sensu-agent` tool provides general and command-specific help flags.

-To see sensu-agent commands, run:
+To view sensu-agent commands, run:

 {{< code shell >}}
 sensu-agent help
 {{< /code >}}

-To see options for a specific command (in this case, sensu-agent start), run:
+To list options for a specific command (in this case, sensu-agent start), run:

 {{< code shell >}}
 sensu-agent start --help